- Commanding a Turtle

 Specialization Comes to Programming

-Let's say we want to get into the business of building a new MP3-player.
-A quick look at one tells us we're going to need to build a plastic case, it's going to need an LCD display, a few buttons, a jack for the headphones; oh, and we need the headphones too.
-If we pop one open and look inside we'll see we need to design a processor chip, some digital-to-analog stuff; wow - there's lots of components on the little motherboard inside...
+Let's say we want to get into the business of building a new drone.
+A quick look at one shows we're going to need to create some plastic things, the propellers, a body.
+The frame to hold everything together will need to be light-weight metal.
+There will be motors, a battery for power.
+There will be attachments like sensors, a camera.
+Look inside and you will see we need a circuit board with a processor chip, some digital-to-analog stuff; wow - there's lots of components on the little motherboard inside...
 This is going to take us a very long time to design and build...

 Is this the way to make something these days?